michmzr/michmzr.github.io/_posts/2023-02-27-spring-boot-cors.md

 key: spring-boot-cors
 ---

-# How to configure CORS is Spring Boot Web

 >Cross-origin resource sharing (CORS) is a mechanism that allows restricted resources on a web page to be requested from another domain outside the domain from which the first resource was served. https://en.wikipedia.org/wiki/Cross-origin_resource_sharing